PetrCala/Diploma-Thesis/README.md

      - *stop* - Do not allow missing values.
 Throw an error in case there is a missing value.
      - *mean* - Interpolate with the mean of the existing data.
      - *median* - Interpolate with the median of the existing data.
-     - *allow* - Allow missing values.
-Use **only** for variables which whose values will be filled in automatically during preprocessing, meaning for which you can guarantee no missing values.
-In other words, do **not use** this.
+     - *allow* - Should **NOT** be used.
+Your data frame should not contain any missing observations that can not be interpolated (filled in automatically with a numeric value).
+If such a column exists in your data frame, consider omitting this column from the analysis.
    * **variable_summary** - Boolean.
 If `TRUE`, this variable will appear in the summary statistics table.
    * **effect_sum_stats** - Boolean.
 If `TRUE`, this variable will appear in the effect summary statistics table.
    * **equal** - Float.
 If set to any value, the effect summary statistics table will print out the statistics